Electroactive polymer: Stress–strain curve

 Stress strain curves provide information about the polymer's mechanical properties such as the brittleness, elasticity and yield strength of the polymer.
 This is done by providing a force to the polymer at a uniform rate and measuring the deformation that results.
-An example of this deformation is shown in Figure 4.
 This technique is useful for determining the type of material (brittle, tough, etc.), but it is a destructive technique as the stress is increased until the polymer fractures.

 Dynamic mechanical thermal analysis (DMTA)

-Both dynamic mechanical analysis is a non destructive technique that is useful in understanding the mechanism of deformation at a molecular level.
-In DMTA a sinusoidal stress is applied to the polymer, and based on the polymer's deformation the elastic modulus and damping characteristics are obtained (assuming the polymer is a damped harmonic oscillator).
+Dynamic mechanical analysis is a non destructive technique that is useful in understanding the mechanism of deformation at a molecular level.
+In DMTA a sinusoidal stress is applied to the polymer, and based on the polymer's deformation, the elastic modulus and damping characteristics are obtained (assuming the polymer is a damped harmonic oscillator).
 Elastic materials take the mechanical energy of the stress and convert it into potential energy which can later be recovered.
 An ideal spring will use all the potential energy to regain its original shape (no damping), while a liquid will use all the potential energy to flow, never returning to its original position or shape (high damping).
 A viscoeleastic polymer will exhibit a combination of both types of behavior.

 Dielectric thermal analysis (DETA)

 DETA is similar to DMTA, but instead of an alternating mechanical force an alternating electric field is applied.
-The applied field can lead to polarization of the sample, and if the polymer contains groups that have permanent dipoles (as in Figure 2), they will align with the electrical field.
+The applied field can lead to polarization of the sample, and if the polymer contains groups that have permanent dipoles, they will align with the electrical field.
 The permittivity can be measured from the change in amplitude and resolved into dielectric storage and loss components.
 The electric displacement field can also be measured by following the current.
 Once the field is removed, the dipoles will relax back into a random orientation.

 Applications

-EAP materials can be easily manufactured into various shapes due to the ease in processing many polymeric materials, making them very versatile materials.
-One potential application for EAPs is that they can potentially be integrated into microelectromechanical systems (MEMS) to produce smart actuators.
+EAP materials can be easily manufactured in various shapes due to the ease of processing many polymeric materials, making them very versatile materials.
+One potential application for EAPs is integration into microelectromechanical systems (MEMS) to produce smart actuators.